MeVisLab/SmARTR-Networks/README.md

 •	Modify networks: Adapt networks to new use cases and share your enhancements.

-•	Report issues: Submit bug reports or feature requests.
+•	Report issues: Submit bug reports.

 •	Collaborate: Join discussions and collaborate on future developments.